 Terrorist Explosive Device Analytical Center (TEDAC)

-The Terrorist Explosive Device Analytical Center (TEDAC) was formally established in 2003 to serve as the single interagency organization to receive, fully analyze, and exploit all terrorist improvised explosive devices, or IEDs, of interest to the United States.
-TEDAC coordinates the efforts of the entire government, from law enforcement to intelligence to military, to gather and share intelligence about these devices—helping to disarm and disrupt IEDs, link them to their makers, and, most importantly, prevent future attacks.
-To date, TEDAC has received tens of thousands of IED submissions, primarily from Iraq and Afghanistan.
+TEDAC coordinates the efforts of the entire government, from law enforcement to intelligence to military, to gather and share forensic data and intelligence about devices, tactics, techniques, and procedures—helping to disarm and disrupt IEDs, link them to their makers, and, most important, prevent future attacks.
+To date, TEDAC has received more than 100,000 IED submissions from more than 50 countries.

-TEDAC consists of a director (FBI), a deputy director (Bureau of Alcohol, Tobacco, Firearms, and Explosives), a Department of Defense executive manager (Joint Improvised Explosive Device Defeat Organization, or JIEDDO), and five units relating to forensics, technical exploitation, intelligence, and investigations.
-TEDAC includes representatives from the Department of Justice; the Department of Defense; international partner agencies; and members of the intelligence community.
+Part of the FBI’s Laboratory Division, TEDAC’s organizational structure consists of a director (FBI); a deputy director (Bureau of Alcohol, Tobacco, Firearms, and Explosives); an assistant section chief; the TEDAC Operations, Plans, and Policy Office; and eight units related to forensics, technical exploitation, intelligence, and investigations.
+TEDAC includes representatives from the Department of Justice, the Department of Defense, and international partner agencies who work collaboratively to address IED-related issues and develop solutions in support of the counter-improvised explosive device (C-IED) fight.

-TEDAC is located at Redstone Arsenal in Huntsville, Alabama.
+On February 16, 2016, TEDAC celebrated the completion of its new laboratory facilities at Redstone Arsenal in Huntsville, Alabama.

-TEDAC’s continued success relies on a whole-of-government approach to addressing the IED threat.
-By serving as a collaborative, multi-agency, single-point advanced IED analytical center, TEDAC is able to identify actionable intelligence, make associations between devices, and communicate findings to a broad customer base consisting of state and local law enforcement, the U.S. military, the intelligence community, and partner nations.
-In addition, through its demonstrated capacity to disseminate raw intelligence, TEDAC serves a key role in broader FBI efforts to acquire, analyze, act on, and share terrorist-related information.
+TEDAC’s continued success relies on a global, whole-of-government approach to addressing the IED threat.
+By serving as a collaborative, single-point, advanced IED analytical center, TEDAC is able to produce actionable intelligence, make associations between devices and bomb-makers, and communicate findings to the government and its international partners in law enforcement, military, intelligence, science and technology, and border protection.
+In addition, through its demonstrated capability and capacity to promptly disseminate raw intelligence, TEDAC serves a key role in broader FBI efforts to acquire, analyze, act on, and share terrorist-related information.